 Addressing Gut-Related Complications in Diabetes

-Diabetic patients can contend with gut-related complications.
-One prevalent issue is gastroparesis, a condition characterized by delayed emptying of the stomach, leading to symptoms like bloating, nausea, and erratic blood sugar levels.
-High blood sugar levels in diabetes can damage nerves, causing the muscles of the stomach to not work properly (14).
-Intestinal dysbiosis and permeability are also common concerns, exacerbating insulin resistance and metabolic dysfunction.
+People with diabetes may experience gut-related issues.
+One common problem is gastroparesis, where the stomach empties slowly, causing symptoms like bloating, nausea, and erratic blood sugar levels.
+High blood sugar levels in diabetes can affect nerves, impacting stomach muscles (14).
+Intestinal dysbiosis and permeability are also concerns, potentially affecting insulin resistance and metabolic function.

 Functional medicine uses comprehensive and personalized approaches to address the root causes of diseases, considering the interconnectedness of various bodily systems.
 In the context of diabetes, functional medicine considers gut health to be a fundamental component in the multifaceted management of this condition, using tools like dietary changes, lifestyle modifications, and targeted supplements to optimize function.